 Meet the Team at CultureSonar

-Al Cattabiani publishes CultureSonar and has always worked in and around the arts.
-His companies have generally focused on music, indie/foreign film, documentaries and holistic living.
+Al Cattabiani is CultureSonar’s founder.
+He has always worked in and around the arts.
+His companies have generally focused on music, indie/foreign film, documentaries, and holistic living.
 Over the years, he has released well over 1,000 titles, including many Oscar, Grammy and Emmy winners.
 Although playing guitar has never been his Day Job, quite rightly, he’s been gigging steadily for years — and is an avid fan.